Sword Fencing Vs Sword Fighting in the British Army of the 1880s-1890s

 Masiello's system came under much criticism in Britain, although it also received praise from others.
 In part, this criticism stemmed from nationalism and the fact that it was an Italian import.
 But there were a list of specific grievances with Masiello's system, including the guard position, manner of cutting, the style of lunge, and perhaps most notably the lack of any leg attacks or defences to leg attacks.
 It is also worth noting that by the 1910s it seems that most officers in the British Army had already reverted to the Anglo-French sabre method, and this prevailed in subsequent Olympic sabre fencing manuals.

-Hutton quickly published a rebuke to Masiello's system, and Tonnochy published a rebuke first to the 1895 Masiello system, and then a rebuke to the new regulation sword, which are both reproduced below.
+While Alfred Hutton famously published a rebuke to Masiello's 1895 system in 1896, Tonnochy also published a rebuke to the Masiello's system, and then a rebuke to the new regulation sword, which are both reproduced below.

 Hutton could be argued to have had a vested interest in rebuking Masiello's system, as there was a fair amount of animosity between him and Colonel Fox (who championed Italian sabre method in Britain), and Hutton himself had been publishing sabre and bayonet manuals (in the Anglo-French style, with his own twist) since the 1860s until the 1890s.

-Tonnochy is perhaps therefore a more impartial critic than Hutton was (although their specific criticisms were similar), and his published rebukes touch on some very interesting aspects of military swords and their application in actual combat.
+Tonnochy is perhaps therefore a more impartial critic than Hutton was (although their specific criticisms were similar, and Tonnochy sings the praises of Hutton's Cold Steel manual), and his published rebukes touch on some very interesting aspects of military swords and their application in actual combat.
 His articles cover much wider issues than just criticising Masiello's manual.

-This is the first time that Tonnochy's articles have been republished in full since the 1890s.
+This is the first time that Tonnochy's articles have been republished in full and analysed since the 1890s.

 From the Journal of the United Service Institution of India, Volume 25, 1896.